dasch-swiss/dsp-tools/docs/developers/git-submodules.md

-## Passively using the contents of the submodule
+## Passively Using the Contents of the Submodule

 If you don't have a clone of DSP-TOOLS yet, clone it with